 Live video on Instagram Stories helps you connect with your friends and followers right now.
 When you’re done, your live story disappears from the app so you can feel more comfortable sharing anything, anytime.

-It’s easy to go live — just swipe right from feed to open the camera, tap the “Start Live Video” button and start sharing for up to an hour.
+It’s easy to go live — swipe right from feed to open the camera, tap the “Start Live Video” button, and start sharing for up to an hour.
 Your friends may get a notification when you go live so they can tune in.
-While you’re live, you can pin a comment for everyone to see or turn comments off altogether.
+While you’re living, you can pin a comment for everyone to see or turn comments off altogether.

 When someone you follow starts a live story, you’ll see “Live” under their profile photo in the stories bar.
 During the broadcast, you can comment and like as much as you want.
 You can also check out new live stories on Explore.
-Tap “Top Live” to see exciting live stories happening at that moment and swipe right and left to easily skip around.
+Tap “Top Live” to see exciting live stories happening at that moment and swipe right and left to skip around easily.

-Live video on Instagram Stories and Explore will be rolling out globally over the next few weeks.
+Live video on Instagram Stories and will be rolling out globally over the next few weeks.

 Disappearing Photos and Videos for Groups and Friends in Instagram Direct

 Now you can send disappearing photos and videos directly to groups and individual friends in a spontaneous, pressure-free way.

 Since launching improvements to Instagram Direct last year, the number of people using Direct each month has grown from 80 million to 300 million people worldwide.
 In fact, many of them use group threads every day to stay in touch with their closest friends and family.

 Today’s update keeps regular direct messages the same and adds a more visual way to connect with your closest friends — all in one convenient place.